About Daniel K. Podolsky, M.D.

 In addition, the Harold C. Simmons Cancer Center received designation of comprehensive status from the National Cancer Institute, its highest level of distinction, and the only facility in North Texas to hold this designation; three new departments (Biophysics, Emergency Medicine, and the Lyda Hill Department of Bioinformatics) have been established, along with several new centers and institutes, including the Texas Institute for Brain Injury and Repair, the Hamon Center for Regenerative Science and Medicine, and most recently, with the support of a $36 million gift from the O’Donnell Foundation, the Peter O’Donnell Jr. Brain Institute.

-After several years of planning, a new Medical School curriculum was launched for the Class of 2019; a master plan for the West Campus has been developed, and construction of the first building will begin in 2016; over 1,400 new faculty appointments have been made; and in a transition to a new generation of academic and clinical leaders, more than 20 new department chairs and center directors have been recruited through national searches.
+After several years of planning, a new Medical School curriculum was launched for the Class of 2019; a master plan for the West Campus has been developed, and construction of the first building began in 2016; over 1,400 new faculty appointments have been made; and in a transition to a new generation of academic and clinical leaders, more than 25 new department chairs and center directors have been recruited through national searches.

 Prior to becoming the President of UT Southwestern, Dr. Podolsky was the Mallinckrodt Professor of Medicine at Harvard Medical School, the Chief of Gastroenterology at Massachusetts General Hospital, and the Chief Academic Officer of Partners HealthCare System in Boston.